Yuelioi/docs-v3/Ue/blueprint/en/Utilities/Platform/Is Controller Assigned to Gamepad.md

 ---
-display_name: Is Controller Assigned to Gamepad
+title: Is Controller Assigned to Gamepad
 order: 13
 ---
 ## Navigation